antifuchs/sonarr-plex-cleaner/README.md

 sonarr-plex-cleaner tv --delete-files
 ```

-to unmonitor each of the seasons above in Plex, and delete the files in that season.
+to unmonitor each of the seasons above in Sonarr, and delete the files in that season.